Pratap-Rawal/essay/Essay-Structure-Template.md

 Situation: describe the context or background

-Complication what ther in the situation that causes a problem or a challenge.
+Complication what is there in the situation that causes a problem or a challenge.

 Question: What question does arise from the complication.